Breast Lift With Implants

 View our extensive Breast Lift With Implants before and after photos to see the powerful change this procedure makes for women with low, sagging breasts.

-How Is A Breast Lift With Implants Performed?
+How Is A Breast Lift And Augmentation Performed?

-The breast lift with implants procedure itself takes about two hours.
+The breast lift and augmentation procedure itself takes about two hours.
 A “vertical” approach to the breast lift is almost always used, which means the final scar is small and shaped like a lollipop.
 The “anchor” scar approach is less common but sometimes necessary.
 An experienced surgeon will help you choose the procedure that brings you the most satisfying results.

 Your preferred breast implant is placed below the muscle, establishing the new foundation of the breast, which will always be higher on the chest.
 I then perform the breast lift to raise the nipple-areola complex to the most ideal position on the face of the improved breast.
 Finally, excess skin and tissue are removed to tighten the breast and optimize the shape.